Sustain / Real Bread Campaign / About

 While working to put our own house in order, we will seek to find ways to encourage organisations and companies with which we work to look at diversity, equity and inclusion in their work.
 We would like to hear from those that are addressing these issues to get in touch so we can see what we can learn from them.

-March 2021: We wrote to the organisers of three UK national bakery awards, suggesting they consider introducing categories to celebrate Black Bakers and other Bakers of Colour.
+One example of this was writing to the organisers of three UK national bakery awards, suggesting they consider introducing categories to celebrate Black bakers and other bakers of Colour.
 Encouragingly, two responded that our message prompted them to start a review of their judging criteria, process and panels.

 Intolerance to intolerance

-Sustain / the Real Bread Campaign does not tolerate language or actions of a racist, sexist, homophobic, transphobic, xenophobic or other prejudiced or hateful nature by its staff members or volunteers.
+Sustain (and so the Real Bread Campaign) is working to be a more actively anti-racist organisation.
+We do not tolerate language or actions of a racist, sexist, homophobic, transphobic, xenophobic or other prejudiced or hateful nature by our staff members or volunteers.
 We will investigate any allegations of such behaviour and take appropriate action.

 Getting involved

-While working to fix these problems is our responsibility, we want and need your help to do so.
+While working to fix these problems is our responsibility, we invite you to help us do so.
 We are by no means experts in this area, and recognise that people’s opinions and experiences vary.

 If you would like to: